kritiksoman/GIMP-ML/README.md

 [5] Go to Layer->GIMP-ML->update, click on ok with "update weights" set to yes and restart GIMP.
 (Weights ~ 1.5GB will be downloaded)<br>

 # Update Steps
-[1] Go to Layer->GIMP-ML->update, click on ok with "update weights" set to yes and restart GIMP. <br>
+[1] Go to Layer->GIMP-ML->update, click on ok with "update weights" set to NO and restart GIMP. <br>
+[2] Go to Layer->GIMP-ML->update, click on ok with "update weights" set to YES and restart GIMP. <br>

 # Citation
 Please cite using the following bibtex entry: